 Assess your dog’s capability to behave well on a bus.
 If he is typically afraid of strangers, you may want to put your dog in a crate or simply put him on a lead.
 That way, you’ll remain in control in case he gets overwhelmed.

-Make sure that you have pet treats and toys available.
-If you’ll be crating your dog, put all those items inside the crate to calm him down.
+Make sure that you have delicious dog treats and toys available.
+If you’ll be crating your dog, make sure to put all those items inside the crate to calm the dog down and get a crate cover to prevent them from seeing any potential distractions such as cars on the road.
 Putting familiar items inside his crate can make him feel more relaxed.

 Once inside the bus, try to sit near the back area.
 This way, you won’t disturb the other passengers getting on and off the bus.
 If there’ll be people sitting next to you, ask their permission.
 Apart from being a polite gesture, this will also help make sure that you’re not putting your dog next to someone who has pet allergies or phobias.